1. Introduction

 m, n = W.shape

-phi = lambda A: jnp.block([[jnp.zeros((m, m), device=A.device), A], [A.T, jnp.zeros((n, n), device=A.device)]])
+phi = lambda A: jnp.block([[jnp.zeros((m, m), dtype=A.dtype), A], [A.T, jnp.zeros((n, n), dtype=A.dtype)]])

 return jax.lax.cond(